-Finally, a return link, which is available for the first time for all terminals, paves the way for novel features on the broadcaster side, such as enhanced conditional access system (CAS) techniques, real-time audience measurement and remote interactive satellite terminal (IST) control.
+Finally, a return link, which is available for the first time for all terminals, paves the way for innovative features on the broadcaster side, such as enhanced conditional access system (CAS) techniques, real-time audience measurement and remote interactive satellite terminal (IST) control.

 Easy integration with existing architectures on both forward and return links